ocrmypdf/OCRmyPDF/docs/installation.rst

 installed, and must be satisfied using the operating system package manager. ``pip`` cannot provide them.

+The following versions are required:

 -  Python 3.7 or newer
--  Ghostscript 9.15 or newer
--  Tesseract 4.0.0-beta or newer

-As of ocrmypdf 7.2.1, the following versions are recommended:

--  Python 3.9 or newer
 -  Ghostscript 9.23 or newer
 -  Tesseract 4.0.0 or newer
 -  jbig2enc 0.29 or newer